-APRIL IS NATIONAL AUTISM AWARENESS MONTH
+FEBRUARY IS AUTISM AWARENESS MONTH

-Alex’s older sister Sarah is a member of the Blue Angels fast pitch softball team located in Delray Beach, FL.
+Alex’s older sister Sarah was a member of the Blue Angels fast pitch softball team located in Delray Beach, FL.
 In April 2016 head Coach Marco Spells had an idea to celebrate Autism and “light it up blue” for the entire month.
 He generously supplied his players with Autism-themed socks they could wear, saving a special pair for our superhero, Alex.

 That same year, Alex’s sister Sarah, having been inspired by Coach Marco, asked if she could design a T-shirt that could be sold during Autism Awareness month the following April.
 Her idea was that all the proceeds would be donated to Autism research and family support.
 Coach Spells not only agreed, but brought the idea to do an actual Autism Awareness tournament to Gordon Patterson, the Florida USSSA director.
 Gordon enthusiastically agreed to put the pieces together.
 He then worked tirelessly to involve other USSSA State Directors and turned a single venue “Angels 4 Autism” tournament into a USSSA coast to coast Autism Awareness campaign.

 Our wish is that every superhero with Autism is blessed to have such a supportive team, guiding them on their journey to reach their potential.
 Coach Spells, USSSA’s Gordon Patterson and Sarah helped shine a light for Alex to believe in his dreams and reach the world in a way that we never could have imagined. #oneteamonedream

 WHAT IS AUTISM